Major, minor and extended minor

 Abbotsford campus, Mission campus

-A Bachelor of Fine Arts (BFA) provides you with a professional and hands-on education in the visual arts to help you launch a career as an artist or creative lead in British Columbia's creative economy.
+The Bachelor of Fine Arts (BFA) in Graphic and Digital Design is a dynamic, hands-on future-focused professional education to help you launch a career as an artist or creative lead in British Columbia's creative economy.

-Adding a major, minor, or extended minor in Graphic Design to your BFA equips you with the skills needed to apply your creativity, visual savvy, and design skills in fields such as business, marketing, social enterprise, education, government, and more.
+As a BFA student in the major, minor, or extended minor in Graphic and Digital Design, you are immersed in experiential and applied learning that equips you with the skills needed to engage your creativity, visual savvy, critical thinking, and design skills in fields such as business, marketing, social enterprise, education, government, and more.
+While actively engaged in design practice and professional communities, you get to make connections through special events, guest lecturers, field trips, study tours, workshops, and industry mentors.
+We create opportunities for meaningful work, cultural enrichment, and the greater good.

 View the program outline for the Graphic Design major in the UFV Academic Calendar.